 “The troops will need training,” Herr Wolf offered.
 “We can’t just go breaking rules unprepared.
 If one them even hesitates on their bike at an orange light, the public will start to get suspicious.”

 “Yes.
 See to it will you?”
 Herr Nussbaum turned to Frau Bauer, who was still staring at him with her lidless eyes.
 Despite her size and seriousness, the woman did hold herself with a certain elegance; it was true.
 The girth of her neck alone would have put most weight lifters to shame, yet her torso and limbs swung in graceful unison as she moved, as if they’d been carved from rubber.
 How am I to paint you, my dear?
-I’ll deepen the tone of you chalk skin for starters, firm up those cheeks and breasts… slice out a few more womanly angles with a few bold strokes of the scraping brush.
+I’ll deepen the tone of your chalky skin for starters, firm up those cheeks and breasts… slice out a few more womanly angles with a few bold strokes of the scraping brush.
 He dropped his gaze and began scribbling in his notepad.
 Dark, thick lines, boxes, angles, shooting up and down.
 His hand began to shake and it seemed that the harder he held the pen, the more he couldn’t control it.

 “Are you feeling alright, Herr Nussbaum?” he heard Herr Hofer ask.